oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 ## Validating the Concatenated Serialization {#validate-alternative}

-To validate an HTTP request which contains the client attestation headers, the receiving server MUST ensure the following with regard to a received HTTP request:
+To validate a client attestation using the concatenated serialization form, the receiving server MUST ensure the following:

 1. Before the '~' character, there exists precisely a single well-formed JWT conforming to the syntax outlined in []{client-attestation-jwt}.
 2. After the '~' character, there exists precisely a single well-formed JWT conforming to the syntax outlined in []{client-attestation-pop-jwt}.